plait-lab/edit-mirror/docs/README.md

 # Edit Mirror Documentation

 **Table of contents:**
+- `gdpr.pdf`: A GDPR notice for our study
 - `informed-consent.pdf`: The informed consent form for our study
 - `installation.md`: Instructions how to install Edit Mirror
 - `redactor.md`: Instructions how to use the Edit Mirror redactor